-OpenALPR is also available as a code library that can analyze still images or videos.
+The OpenALPR SDK is a code library that can analyze still images or realtime video streams.
 The OpenALPR library is directly compatible with C/C++, C#, Java, Node.js, Go, and Python code.
-Applications written in other languages can also integrate with the software via web service.

-OpenALPR will work with any IP camera that supports H.264 and MJPEG streams.
+OpenALPR connects to any IP camera that supports H.264 and MJPEG streams.

 Contact our experts at 1-800-935-1699 for a free analysis.